DisnakeDev/disnake/docs/index.rst

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-disnake is a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord.
+disnake is a modern, easy to use, feature-rich, and async-ready API wrapper for Discord.

 **Features:**